 Some of us have the problem to remember the email address we used to register with a particular service.

 Kaspersky Lab has uncovered how people manage their finances online.
 They examined their attitudes toward financial cyber threats.
-In details, how safe their money is and how they value it against the security of other sensitive information.
+In detail, how safe their money is, and how they value it against the security or other sensitive information.

 And they revealed the risks people are prepared to take when making transactions online.
 What do the people do to protect their credentials to avoid their hard-earned money to fall into the wrong hands?